-SU Library Resources
+Syracuse University Library Resources

 Internships are available through some World Partner programs.
-If you intend for an internship to meet a degree requirement, you should discuss this with your home college or major advisor and SU Abroad staff before you go abroad.
-SU Newhouse students in communications internships must arrange for a main campus Newhouse faculty sponsor before going abroad; they will then need to petition for approval once the internship is confirmed.
+If you intend for an internship to meet a degree requirement, you should discuss this with your home college or major advisor and Syracuse Abroad staff before you go abroad.
+Syracuse University Newhouse students in communications internships must arrange for a main campus Newhouse faculty sponsor before going abroad; they will then need to petition for approval once the internship is confirmed.
 Because Internships abroad do not fulfill SU Whitman students’ internship degree requirement, students must discuss any internship plan with Whitman advising staff.

 In all cases, students should get preliminary approval for internships or research experiences by their home college advisor prior to departure in order to fully understand their college’s expectations.

 Note that approval for internship credit is based on the proposal you submit once your internship is finalized abroad.
 This form is subject to review by the appropriate academic department and your home school or college.